UBC-LFS/lfs-canvas-syllabus/README.md

 ### Gathering instructors who have no syllabi in their course
 1. Run the script. `node getInstructors.js`
 1. Input the year you are interested in (if you are interested in more than one year, you'll need to run the script more than one time).
+'All of them'.
 1. Input the account number of your Faculty.
 If you don't know what your account number is, go [here](https://ubc.beta.instructure.com/accounts/) and click your Faculty.
 Then the URL will contain the account number at the end.
 For LFS, it's 15.
 1. Select the terms you are interested in.
 You can select multiple terms by pressing `space`.
+If you want to select all the terms, leave the default selection of
 1. Go for a (quick) coffee.
 Depending on how many terms you select, and how many courses you have under your account, this may take some time.
 1. The `instructorsWithNoSyllabus.csv` file should be created under `output/instructorsWithNoSyllabus/`.